-Simonyi Business and Economics Development Centre (Simonyi BEDC) - University of Pécs Faculty of Business and Economics, Hungary - http://simonyibedc.ktk.pte.hu/about-us
+Simonyi Business and Economics Development Centre (Simonyi BEDC) - University of Pécs Faculty of Business and Economics, Hungary - http://simonyibedc.ktk.pte.hu/about-us Error!
+Hyperlink reference not valid.

 Simony BEDC was developed by a few young associate professors at the University of Pécs Faculty of Business and Economics.
 Their main purpose was to develop activities within higher education to support young entrepreneurs and idea owners (students and outsiders) to consciously build an enterprise from their idea.
-To develop a vison for students to "think out of the box".
+To develop a vision for students to "think out of the box".